7 Greenwashed Things You Should Never Buy Again

 What’s wrong with them?
 Many of these greenwashed products claim to be “nontoxic”—a term that is unregulated on product labels and is basically meaningless—yet include toxins in their ingredient list.

 Buy this instead: Truly green cleaners certified by Green America’s Green Business Network®.
-Dr. Bronner’s Magic Soaps (16 oz. for $10.50), for example, are not only certified Fair Trade and organic but are also nontoxic.
-Their concentrated formula means that once you dilute their soaps, you’ll be getting the same amount of cleaning for a comparable amount of money.
+Yaya Maria's (16 oz. for $12), for example, are certified USDA organic, PETA certified vegan and cruelty-free.
 Another option is to make your own cleaning products.

 From Green American Magazine Issue